tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 Now look at that!
 We have a simple graphic forcasting the next 27 months and the individual values.
 This was definitely less coding than a non-seasonal arima despite how fearful the data looks.
 There was no need to transform the data, and half the lines of code.

 One downfall to the sarima graphic is that we cannot specify the limits, title, or labels.
-So, without any explanation, I will attempt to recreate the same graphic above, below using Base R.
+We'll just recreate this graph in Base R.

 ```r
 # Report a table of predictions and 95% predictions intervals.